 Line dance classes are held on Tuesday evenings at the V.F.W., 615 S. Page St., Southern Pines.
 Cost is $9 for four weeks of classes.
 Call Doris at 692-8878 to register.

 Pinehurst Ballroom Dance Studio will have class lessons Thursday evenings at 7 p.m. (no partners needed).
 Private lessons by appointment.
-Go to our Web site at www.pinehurstballroomdance.com or call Claudia at 295-3003.
+Visit www.pinehurstballroomdance.com or call Claudia at 295-3003.

 Stardust Dinner Dance Club hosts eight dances each year from September through May, with the majority held at the Country Club of Whispering Pines.
 Live music and fine dining add to an evening of fun for all who enjoy dancing.
 Visitors may attend one dance as a guest for the cost of dinner only.
 Reservations and info: 295-1916 or 295-1540.